-What follows here is my first commentary on electoral politics in France.
-It will be part of an ongoing series of commentaries to explore a number of specific settings – I have chosen France, India and the US – where democracy might be seen to be in jeopardy.
-I started this series with a general commentary on democracy in jeopardy (available here), and I will be linking the specific case studies to this overall perspective from time to time.
-Although I am an American who is a voter there but not in either France or India, I write these commentaries as an interested observer who has studied and written about electoral politics academically.
+What follows here is my first commentary on electoral politics in France for this series on “Democracy in Jeopardy”.
+It is part of an ongoing series of commentaries to explore a number of specific settings – I have chosen France, India and the US.
+I write these commentaries from my personal perspective as someone who has lived in all three countries but also as an interested observer who has studied and written about electoral politics academically.
+All three have long been identified as strong democracies that are all, nonetheless, being confronted with particularly serious challenges today.
+I started this series with a general commentary on democracy in jeopardy (available here), and I will be linking these specific case studies to this overall perspective from time to time.

 The country of “liberté, egalité et fraternité”, France, is a country of contradictions.
 Years ago, a typical textbook on French politics would most likely align with the widely held view that Its governance is highly centralized, but there are scholars today who argue quite the opposite – that French politics has become increasingly localized (and maybe always had a decentralized tinge to it).
 In any case, its governance does seem to have a rather messy mix of vertical and horizontal characteristics that are epitomized by the regional and departmental elections that are being held across this country in this month of June.